Astronomy and Science-Based Business

 The Leiden programme is particularly known for its emphasis on the interface between observation and theory: interpretation, modelling and simulation.

-1. The Leiden Astronomy Department (the ‘Sterrewacht’) is the largest and oldest in the Netherlands.
-It has a strong international reputation, and it is widely known to turn out graduates and PhDs of the highest quality.
+- Leiden Observatory is a vibrant university astronomy department with a distinguished history.
+It has both a strong international reputation, and is widely known to turn out masters and doctoral students of the highest quality.

-2. Research at the cutting edge of modern astronomy is an integral part of the MSc programme.
-Research students graduate with a broad knowledge of astronomy and astrophysics, but may specialise in observation, theory or instrumentation.
-Other specialisations allow the student to specialise in business and management, communication or education.
+- Research at the cutting edge of modern astronomy is an integral part of the master’s programme.
+Students graduate with a broad knowledge of astronomy and astrophysics.

-4. The large number of faculty staff and the relatively small number of students guarantee students a high degree of interaction with and personal attention from the senior staff.
+- The favorable student-staff ratio guarantees a high degree of interaction with and personal attention from the senior staff.

-5. With its modest size and open, international character, the Sterrewacht provides a very congenial, informal atmosphere, in which social activities flourish.
+- The Observatory provides a very welcoming, informal atmosphere, in which social activities flourish.